jws020501/jws020501/README.md

   I'm Wonseok Cho, you can call me 'Wonseok'

-  I'm 24 years old in korean age and my birthday is May 1
+  I'm 25 years old in korean age and my birthday is May 1

   I live in suwon in korea

   I majored in AI software engineering at DONG SEOUL UNIVERSITY but i'm drop out.
+  I studying in Korea Polytechnics AI software

   I worked at "TLIFE" as a developor.

-  I spand my free time watching movie , playing billiard sports and meet my friends :)
+  I spand my free time watching movie , play simracing and meet my friends :)
   <br/>

 ## INTERESTING THINGS